leaflabs/leaflabs-docs/source/maple-quickstart.rst

  Maple Quickstart Guide
 ========================

 ..
-TODO [0.1.0] Update the images; we've changed "to FLASH" -> "to Flash"
+TODO [0.0.13]: Update the images; e.g., "to FLASH" is now "to Flash" ..
+..
+Consider putting the images as a bundle somewhere under
+.. static.leaflabs.com that gets downloaded and unpacked if they are
+.. not present, but don't get crazy.

 You'll need a `Maple board <http://leaflabs.com/store/>`_, a `Mini-B USB cable <http://www.google.com/products?q=mini-b+usb+cable>`_, a